Docteur-RS/Caoutchouc/README.md

 Next the user inputs "*no*".
 On our current level there are again two keys which are "*L|yes*" and "*L|no*".
 It will be the "*L|no*" key that will match.
- So the cursor will move down to the new level (light blue) and return the value of the "_response" key (which is "*I don't !
-Next time we meet I want to see it*").
+ So the cursor will move down to the new level (light blue) and return the value of the "_response" key (which is "*Me neither !
+Too sad...
+I so want one !*").

 There are no more levels.
 But on our current level we have got a jump key "_jump" that points to the section "animal_section".
 As soon as the parser bumps into this jump instruction, the cursor is moved to the green level.